|Haven't I seen this airbrushed on the side of a van somewhere?|

 |For when you absolutely need to turn some trees bright blue, accept nothing but the finest.|

 Losing Heavy is useful in some niche circumstances - in particular it can be useful when your Intel-aided bomber blob is passing by/through an enemy Intel-aided bomber blob: the more non-Heavy squadrons you have on the table, the more you tax Intel squadrons trying to keep their entire group moving together without having to leave some engaged stragglers behind.
-It can also serve a role in tying up enemy fighters looking to get to juicier prey (in most circumstances with TIE Bombers, that would be your Intel squadron(s) and Rhymer).
-In some weirder squadron builds you can have Gamma Squadron accompanied by a Heavy fighter squadron (like the YV-666 or Decimator) so the bomber squadron can pin enemies down for the fighter squadron (in a weird reversal of roles).
+It can also serve a role in tying up enemy fighters looking to get to juicier prey (in most circumstances with TIE Bombers, that would be your Intel squadron(s) and/or Rhymer).
+In some weirder squadron builds you can have Gamma Squadron accompanied by a Heavy fighter squadron (like the YV-666 or Decimator) so the bomber squadron can pin enemies down for the fighter squadrons in a weird reversal of roles.

 Gaining Grit is the more useful of the two additions.
 Grit allows for two different types of play for Gamma Squadron that are unavailable to a regular TIE Bomber: